AhmedAlYousif-AI/j4HGXQr7eHWdOtfK/README.md

 The Dataset is consists of 2998 images, divided into training (2392 images) and testing ( 597 images) folders.
 Each folder contains two files (flip) and (notflip) for categorizing the images.

-Goal(s):
+Methodology:
-Building a Deep Learning model that could detect if the page is flipped or not flipped based on the given scanned photo for the book.
+1. Building a Deep Learning model that could detect if the page is flipped or not flipped based on the given scanned photo for the book.

-Result:
+2.
+3.

+Conclusion:
 By applying Convolutional Neural Networks (CNNs), the result reached to above 99% of Accuracy for detecting the images.